Connect With Us

 Cracked heels develop when the skin on the heels become dry and callused, and pressure from standing and walking create splits in the skin.
 Cracked heels can be caused by wearing shoes that expose the heels to the elements, aging skin, genetics, certain skin conditions or vitamin deficiencies, a lack of moisture in the skin, pressure from standing for prolonged periods of time, obesity, and more.
 Keeping your feet clean and moisturized, while improving the quality of skin through proper nutrition can help prevent cracked heels from occurring.
 If you have developed cracked heels that are not getting better or are deepening or bleeding, contact a podiatrist for treatment.

 If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Cracked Heels